• »

 Traditional control rooms, built on rigid hardware architectures, face critical obstacles that hinder operational efficiency and limit operator effectiveness.

-• The Cable Problem.
+• “Spagetti of ”Cables.
 In a traditional setup, each new operator workstation requires a dedicated video cable or a dedicated hardware encoder to connect to the AV system.
 This creates a "spaghetti" of wires that is difficult to manage, modify, or troubleshoot.
 For operators, even a simple task like moving to a different desk becomes a task for an IT/AV engineer rather than a quick, seamless change.

 Forward-looking organizations now reject this model at the design stage.
 They insist that operator workstations should have only one connection: a standard network cable.
 This approach dramatically simplifies operations.
 Adding a new workstation or relocating an operator no longer requires laying new AV cables or configuring additional hardware.
 This agility is only achievable with software-based capture and streaming systems, which distribute video signals over standard IP networks.